AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Schedule reports {#schedulereports}

 Administrator can set up scheduling tasks as per organization's requirements and users in the Learning Manager application are up-to-date according to the schedule.
 Similarly, Integration Admin can schedule skill export on a timely basis to be integrated with an external system.
-Sync can be performed on daily basis in Learning Manager application.&nbsp;
+Sync can be performed on daily basis in Learning Manager application.

 ## Configure Box connector {#configureboxconnector}

-To integrate Box connector with&nbsp;Learning Manager, learn the process.
+To integrate Box connector with Learning Manager, learn the process.

 1. In Learning Manager home page, hover  mouse  over the Box card/thumbnail.
 A menu appears.
-Click&nbsp;Connect&nbsp;item in the menu.
+Click Connect item in the menu.

    ![](assets/screen-shot-2017-10-25at54426pm.png)

 1. A dialog appears prompting you to enter the email id.
-Provide the email id of the person responsible for managing the Learning Manager Box account for the organization.&nbsp;Click&nbsp;Connect&nbsp;after providing the email id.&nbsp;
+Provide the email id of the person responsible for managing the Learning Manager Box account for the organization.
+Click Connect after providing the email id.

 1. Learning Manager sends you an email prompting the user to reset the password before accessing the Box for the first time.
 The user must reset the password and use it for accessing the Learning Manager Box account.

-   Only one Learning Manager&nbsp;Box account can be created for a given Learning Manager account.
+   Only one Learning Manager Box account can be created for a given Learning Manager account.

-   In the overview page, you can specify the&nbsp;Connection Name for your integration.
+   In the overview page, you can specify the Connection Name for your integration.
 Choose what action you want to take  from  the following options:

    * Import Internal Users
    * Import xAPI Activity Reports
    * Export User Skills - Configure a Schedule
    * Export User Skills - OnDemand
-   * Export Learner Transcript -&nbsp;Configure a Schedule
+   * Export Learner Transcript - Configure a Schedule
-   * Export Learner Transcript -&nbsp;OnDemand
+   * Export Learner Transcript - OnDemand

 ## Import